-- Never cut service wires. - Never attempt to remove electrical meters.
+- Never attempt to disconnect electrical services: - · Never cut service wires. - Never attempt to remove electrical meters.
 This is extremely dangerous and can cause serious injury or death.
-Call LG&E, KU or ODP at 800-331-7370 to de-energize the electric service. - Never attempt to open or enter a manhole, underground vault or substation. - Never touch or attempt to move power lines.
+Call LG&E at 800-331-7370 or KU and ODP at 800-981-0600 to de-energize the electric service. - Never attempt to open or enter a manhole, underground vault or substation. - Never touch or attempt to move power lines.